firmata/firmata-builder/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/firmata/firmata-builder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The beginnings of a utility to generate an Arduino sketch (.ino) file from a selection of Firmata features.
+The beginnings of a module to generate an Arduino sketch (.ino) file from a selection of Firmata features.

 At this point this project is still just a simple prototype.
 Lots more to do here...